 New patient exam includes a comprehensive dental exam, necessary x-rays, oral cancer screening, and a written treatment plan.

-At Smooth Sailing Dental we work with third-party financing called CareCredit that allows you to make monthly payments based on the total of your treatment.
+At Smooth Sailing Dental we work with third-party financing called CareCredit that allows you to make interest-free monthly payments based on the total of your treatment.
 If you have any additional questions about these payment plans, call our office today.

 No, in our experience our take home systems provide brighter and longer lasting results with less tooth and gum sensitivities.